-What is unique about your lessons / way of teaching?
+What is unique about your classes/ style of teaching?

-What is your specialty in the field of movement?
+What is your specialty within the world of human movement?

-What can people expect from you as a trainer and from your lessons?
+What can people expect from you as a trainer and your classes?

 People can expect to work hard when in my classes, but with understanding on how and why.
 I will give you lots of technique, stages to progress through and alignment tips.
 I will always challenge you but will also respect if you decide today is the day to take it easy.
 I will always take individual time to listen to you before or after the class if you need any support.